hedjouj/holbertonschool-shell/io_redirections_and_filters/README.md

-cat = print the content of a file
+echo = print the content of a file
+\ = prevent the next character from being interpreted as special character (cancel special character)